Tips for Choosing an Upper Limb Prosthetist

 Following the above suggestions will help ensure that you select a prosthetist who is qualified to treat the unique rehabilitation needs of upper limb loss patients.
 Feel free to print out this article and take it along during your visit.
 You can either refer to it or hand it to them and ask them to address the points.
 If they are not able to give you positive answers to the above points, but they have other qualities that you enjoy or find necessary, you may want to keep them in the running – but be aware of those limitations.

-Arm Dynamics, as the most experienced upper limb prosthetic care provider in the world, can answer yes to all those above points.
+Our clinical teams, as the most experienced upper limb prosthetic care providers in the world, can answer yes to all those above points.
 We would love to learn more about you.
 For more information, please visit our home page.
 And please comment with points that you think would be helpful to include on our list!

 For more Arm Dynamics articles, see related resources here: